 Address: 32350 Pacific Coast Hwy, Malibu, CA 90265

-Due to its isolated location and small parking lot, the beach rarely gets overcrowded.
+Due to its remote location and small parking lot, the beach rarely gets overcrowded.
 The access to this hidden gem in Malibu is not that easy.
 It starts from a narrow trail at the parking lot.
-The path eventually goes down until it meets pretty steep stairs that take the beachgoers to the ocean.
+The path eventually goes down until it meets steep stairs that take the beachgoers to the ocean.

 Self-Realization Fellowship Lake Shrine Temple